houmain/keymapper/README.md

 [system = "Windows" path = "notepad.exe"] # comma separator is optional
 ```

-:warning: The `device` filter on Windows requires the installation of a [virtual device driver](#virtual-device-driver).
+:warning: The `device`/`device_id` filters on Windows require the installation of a [virtual device driver](#virtual-device-driver).
 The process `path` may not be available on Wayland and for processes with higher privileges.
 The window `title` is not available on MacOS.

+The values of a context can be easily obtained using the _Next Key Info_ function of the tray icon or [keymapperctl](#keymapperctl).

 Class and device filters match contexts with the _exact_ same string, others match contexts _containing_ the string.
 For finer control [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) can be used.
 These have to be delimited with slashes.
 Optionally `i` can be appended to make the comparison case insensitive: